The Manchester City Council website

 This map segment is shown with the permission of Eric Rowland

 These boundaries may have relevance for electoral purposes but the people were associated with schools, businesses, churches and even parks that were located beyond the border in Chorlton on Medlock, Ardwick, Rusholme and Gorton.
 For that reason this study of Longsight will examine these links and describe places that were infact beyond our border.

-Longsight was never subdivided in any formal
+Longsight was never subdivided in any

-communities within the district.
-For the purposes of
+distinct communities within the district.
+For the

-is now Ardwick.
+and what is now Ardwick.